wp-plugins/user-upgrade-capability/readme.txt

 You can find more detail on the plugin at the [Plugin site](http://justinandco.com/plugins/user-upgrade-capabilities/).

-= WARNING = Activating this plugin on a site will replace the available user roles/capabilities you will not be able to undo.
+= WARNING = Activating this plugin on a site will replace the available user roles/capabilities with a copy from the reference site you will not be able to undo.

 Extensions: